advanced-computer-lab-2023/Abo-Mota-Clinic/README.md

 - filter appointments by date or status.
 - cancel an appointment for myself or for a family member
 - receive a notification that my appointment is cancelled or rescheduled on the system and by mail
+- receive a notification of my appointment on the system and by mail

 </details>